 Ten years ago, Nadal probably had not banked on Federer sticking around for so long.
 All this time down the line, his own handiwork is turning back to bite him.

 Nevertheless, partway through the Australian Open final – a five-set epic that made the other one-sided 2017 finals look like walks in the park – Federer finally solved the riddle that had been puzzling him since a young Nadal arrived on the scene.
 The Swiss backhand was solid as it cracked down on the Spaniard’s trademark topspin.
 It found the depth, and it found the lines, and it combined the two findings for some breathtaking winners.
-And after it had come from a break down in the deciding set to win the championship, it continued along that theme for the next two-and-a-bit months.
+And after it had come from a break down in the deciding set to win the championship, the backhand continued along that theme for the next two-and-a-bit months.

 In order to avoid exaggeration, it should be said that Federer’s backhand alone did not see him to his three recent victories over Nadal.
 His versatile serve summoned a reliability that plunged him onto the front foot.
 His return game was sharp, daring and calculated.
 And while his thought power was displayed in every winning point, he did not overthink, either.
 Federer entered the season with an air that he had nothing to lose, no pressure on his shoulders and no stress on himself.
 And consequently, he was freed up to play a fear-inflicting game of tennis.

-That shining armour was never going to stay undented all year – whether that was to do with simple inconsistent showings, weariness, or injury.
+That shining armour was never going to stay undented all year – whether that was to do with inconsistent showings, weariness, or injury.
 It seems fair to say that the latest of these factors was more prevalent in the Swiss hero’s recent ‘wobble’.
-Evgeny Donskoy’s shock match-point saving upset of the Melbourne champ in February merely instigated a dominant sweep of the Indian Wells/Miami double.
-Tommy Haas’ Stuttgart heroics were the springboard for triumph in Halle and Wimbledon.
-It was only after his latest two tournaments – in Montreal and New York City – where the aura surrounding Federer changed.
+After all, Evgeny Donskoy’s shock match-point saving upset of the Melbourne champ in February merely instigated a dominant sweep of the Indian Wells/Miami double.
+Later, Tommy Haas’ Stuttgart heroics were the springboard for triumph in Halle and Wimbledon.
+It was only after his latest two tournaments – in Montreal and New York City – that the aura surrounding Federer changed.
 At both venues he claimed to feel the effects of a back injury, eventually going down to quality players in 20-year-old Alexander Zverev and 2009 Flushing Meadows victor del Potro.
-Hampered he may have been, but two losses in as many tournaments was enough to make him look beatable – and hint at fatigue.
+Hampered he may have been, but two losses in as many events was enough to make him look beatable – and hint at fatigue.

 That is why the Shanghai Masters final is Nadal’s best shot at defeating his rival this season.
 Should they clash at the ATP World Tour Finals – an indoor hard-court event that the Spaniard has never conquered – the Swiss star would undoubtedly be fired up (and potentially crowd-backed) to end a dream season on a high.
-Their last three meetings saw Federer in his best condition of the past four years, never needing speedy courts to dictate the clashes.
+Their last three meetings saw Federer in his best condition of the past four years, and never needing speedy courts to dictate the clashes.

 But now, Nadal is arguably playing with more confidence than the world no. 2.
 And confidence equals quality.
 The self-made lefty is lossless since before Flushing Meadows, and has shown that he has the head game to cope with polar opposites of situations.
 The Spaniard began his Beijing campaign last week by saving match points against a zoning Lucas Pouille, and he ended it by pulverizing the insanely talented Nick Kyrgios.
-His defence is a work of art, transitioning to attack so unexpectedly and fluidly that one hardly notices it happening before it’s too late.
+His defence is a work of art, transitioning to attack so unexpectedly and fluidly that one hardly notices it happening before it is too late.
 His forehand has rediscovered its potency, his consistency in rallies outdoes that of any other competitor, and his fire and passion remains unmatched.
-The most articulate player on tour, the Spaniard clearly pays intricate detail to every particle of his game – and acts upon his findings.
+The most articulate player on tour, the Spaniard clearly pays intricate detail to every part of his game – and acts upon his findings.

 Federer struggled to avenge his New York loss to del Potro in Saturday’s Shanghai Masters semifinals.
-Something of a mess by his lofty standards, he showed no resistance when dropping serve in the opener, and verbally revealed his frustration in the early stages of an initially tight second set – betraying the tension he felt.
+Something of a mess by his lofty standards, he showed no resistance when dropping serve in the opener, and verbally betrayed his frustration in the early stages of an initially tight second set – revealing the tension he felt.
 Even as he broke in the third game of the decider, his fist-pump was intense, his yells of approval an unusual mixture of annoyance, tightness and relief.

 Nadal, meanwhile, was broken while serving for triumph against Wimbledon finalist and fourth seed Marin Cilic, but he recovered quickly to close out the win in straight sets.
 Big servers have often been an issue for the Spaniard in times gone by – with some dark memories coming all too recently – and Asian hard-courts are an uncomfortable surface on which to meet these foes.
 Nevertheless, the top seed’s 7-5 7-6(3) victory means that he has only dropped one set in Shanghai, and is virtually on the brink of securing the year-end world no. 1 ranking.
 Having sustained an incredible level throughout every section of the season, it would indisputably be a well-earned reward.

 Still, Federer might look with interest at the man who managed to prise a set from the top seed for the second straight week.
 It was Grigor Dimitrov: the Bulgarian with the one-handed backhand who is regularly compared to Federer himself.